Elected officials among dozens of protesters arrested at a Manhattan immigration holding facility

 But federal agents barred them from entering the holding rooms and arrested them as news reporters and photographers documented the scene.
 The arrests happened as the officials were conducting a sit-in in the hallway, encircled around a sign showing a slash through the word “ICE.”
 Agents bound their hands with plastic ties, lined them up against a wall and paraded them down a hall.

+In a statement, Homeland Security Assistant Secretary Tricia McLaughlin singled out the city’s comptroller, Brad Lander.
+She accused the Democrat of showing up “unannounced with agitators and media” and yelling that he wouldn't leave until detainees were released.
+Lander was previously arrested at the building in June after he linked arms with a person authorities were attempting to detain outside immigration court.

+“Another day, another sanctuary politician pulling a stunt in attempt to get their 15 minutes of fame while endangering DHS personnel and detainees,” McLaughlin said, adding that “Lander’s obsession with attacking the brave men and women of law enforcement, physically and rhetorically, must stop NOW."

-One of the arrested politicians, state Sen. Jabari Brisport, said immigration officials used zip ties to lock the doors to the holding areas and put duct tape over cracks to prevent them from seeing inside.
+Another arrested politician, state Sen. Jabari Brisport, said immigration officials used zip ties to lock the doors to the holding areas and put duct tape over cracks to prevent them from seeing inside.

 “What I saw on the 10th floor today was both disgusting and cowardly,” the Brooklyn Democrat said.
 After the immigration officials were finished, “they laughed, and I heard them laugh about what they were doing, and they should absolutely be ashamed of themselves.”